Blog/ How-to Guides

 Yup, whilst hiring automation is the key to efficiency in recruiting, some traditional recruitment approaches like cold calling candidates are still relevant in 2024 and can be crucial in improving key recruitment KPIs like time to hire and cost per hire.

-Read this insight to understand what’s cold calling, the do's and don’ts, and the best practices for cold calling in recruitment.
+Read this insight to understand what cold calling is, the do's and don’ts, and the best practices for cold calling in recruitment.

 How Cold Calling Fits Into The Recruitment Puzzle?